LIFEHUBBER

 What appears notable

-Based on the official repository, what readers may want to notice is the smart-routing posture itself: Manifest is presented as a control layer for choosing models by request complexity, budget, and fallback logic across many providers.
+The repository is useful for checking the smart-routing posture itself: Manifest is presented as a control layer for choosing models by request complexity, budget, and fallback logic across many providers.

 Before using